cbeauhilton/beauhilton.com/site/posts/pagecrypt.md

 <p id="post-excerpt">
 Static site generators, by and large, do not have support for password protecting individual pages.
-This post shows a strategy that works for any SSG, that does not require server access controls.
+This post shows a strategy that works for any SSG and does not require server access controls.
 </p>

 [PageCrypt](https://github.com/Greenheart/pagecrypt) is the tool I went with.